Public value: The Strategic Triangle as an Analytical Framework

 The strategic triangle can also be used as an analytical framework to assess empirical materials in research.
 In a study by Höglund et al. (2021) of the Swedish public sector it was used to analyse the strategic management and management control practices at Region Stockholm and in particular, the Culture Unit.
 It is challenging to find alignment among the three points of the strategic triangle when it comes to strategic management and public value creation.
 Therefore, the study attempted to answer the question “How do management control practices enable and/or constrain strategic alignment”.

 The study was conducted through 34 interviews with 31 people between June 2017 and November 2019.
 A range of documents were also collected as a part of the data collection.
 The researchers result findings were presented under three propositions.

 The first was that “strategic alignment is vulnerable to management control practices that have a strong focus on performance measurements”.
 As the approach to creating public value was focused on using visionary objectives, performance measures and report systems, the results were that the focus on performance measurements created a misalignment among the three points in the strategic triangle.

 The second was that “strategic alignment is vulnerable to standardized management control practices”.
 The study found that through standardising management control practices, there was a misalignment between the authorising environment and operational capacity, as it increased the administrative burden.

 The final was that “strategic alignment is vulnerable to politically driven management control practices”.
 It was shown through the study that the interaction with politicians meant there was a greater focus on short-term goals and measurable outputs and that there were issues with political micromanagement.
 This resulted in a lack of operational capacity and misalignment with the point of public value creation in the strategic triangle.

 The strength of the strategic triangle as an analytical framework is that it recognises the specifics and contextual issues of the public sector.

 Measurement and Evaluation

 Measuring public value has become increasingly important in efficient public administration.
 Although there has been a great deal of research dedicated to establishing public value, there has been relatively little focus on how to measure it.
-Evaluating and measuring results is vital in influencing our comprehension and application of public value principles.
+Evaluating and measuring results assists the understanding and application of public value principles.